SoumyadipBhowmik/IOT_Project/README.md

 I'll keep updating as the file continues.
 MINI PROJECTS:

-1st Project: Blinking a LED with the help of Arduino IDE.
+IMPLEMENTATION: Blinking a LED with the help of Arduino IDE.

-2nd Project: Connecting a CLCD to the arduino board and printing Home automation system on it.
+IMPLEMENTATION: Connecting a CLCD to the arduino board and printing Home automation system on it.

-3rd Project: This is a mini project that uses a LDR sensor to Blink a LED.
+1st Project: This is a mini project that uses a LDR sensor to Blink a LED.

 So, here's what happens:
 LDR resistance is perpendicular to light, MORE LIGGHT = LESS RESISTANCE and vice versa